 Wells on Thursday evenings to hold prayer services in the old Valley

-family, and I believe that Charles Rasmussen
+family, and I believe that Charles Rasmussen and family sometimes

-road runners, turtles, and pheasants.
+some javelina hogs, road runners, turtles, and pheasants.
 The big

 rain and the wells ran dry.
 The cattle had to eat the mesquite trees

 and the farmers burned the needles off the cactus so the cows could

 eat those.
 My father led the way to building the new church at Big

 Wells and it was very nice for the town.
 I could go on telling

 tales all day, but I will just say that we loved it there and the